gadicc/meteor-famous-views/README.md

 jQuery, be sure to put `[0]` at the end, e.g. `$('#el')[0]` to get an actual DOM element and not a jQuery object.
 Useful for drag & drog, etc.  Returns the containing view in the case of a sequence (need to think about this).

-* `famousCmp.views['Scrollview'] = require('famous/views/Scrollview')` (done by
-default for Scrollview, but you can add other views like this... they'll also be looked for under a `Famous` global variable).

 * Setting modifiers (may still change):